Latial culture: Hierarchization

 Gilded silver bowl from the Bernardini tomb.

 Social stratification became more apparent in the archaeological record by the end of the 8th-century and during the 7th-century BCE, at which time new types of "princely" burials appeared that were characterized by lavish accoutrements.
 Trade with other Mediterranean cultures prompted the rising visibility of hierarchy within the archaeological record, as these "princely" tombs often included imported materials from the Eastern Mediterranean.
 For instance, the Barberini and Bernardini tombs, discovered in 1855 and 1876 respectively, contained large numbers of gold and silver objects along with interior artwork inspired by the Near East.
 Some of the objects were likely imported from Egypt or Phoenicia: one silver bowl contains a Phoenician inscription while depicting an Egyptian pharaoh in battle.
 "Princely" tombs often included the then more fashionable or modern goods, such as fans or banqueting equipment, alongside the more traditional status markers, such as weapons or weaving tools.

 In the past, it was believed that these tombs in Latium reflected an Etruscan domination but further evidence from across Italy indicates that princely tombs of this sort were common on the peninsula and likely reflected common trends during the Orientalizing period across the peninsula's cultures.
-Fulminante argues that Orientalizing trade possibly motivated social and economic development in the Latial culture, as Latial aristocrats may have aimed to expand material production to further enmesh themselves in pan-Meditteranean trade networks.
+Fulminante argues that Orientalizing trade possibly motivated social and economic development in the Latial culture, as Latial aristocrats may have aimed to expand material production to further enmesh themselves in pan-Mediterranean trade networks.
 (Note: Nijboer considers the term "aristocrat" to be inappropriate for the Orientalizing period as he argues that the presence of multiple families vying to acquire social status in one community indicates that the Latial upper-class was—at this time—more akin to patrons in a patron-client system.)
 Alternatively, Latial aristocrats sought to showcase their status and wealth via the deposition of ornate goods within burials.
 Moreover, Cornell argues that the growth of settlements had created social hierarchy in which Latial aristocrats strove to place themselves at the top, thereby necessitating a shift from private displays and towards public displays that emphasized the larger community.
 Fulminante suggests that the rise of princely burials may reflect a transition to a "network" system of organization, as "network" societies are likewise characterized by the concentration of wealth and authority within a small class of elites and an emphasis on public demonstrations of prestige.